alexa-labs/skill-sample-nodejs-space-explorer/docs/atmosphere_view.md

 Shown when the user requests information about a planet's atmosphere.
 Using periodic-table-esque graphics to represent atmospheric elements and text to describe actual percentages.
 The layout changes drastically on larger screens.

+### Updates

+Staggered animations were added that uses the document's `onMount` field to trigger when the page loads.
+The PNGs used in the TV views were replaced with Alexa Vector Graphics.

 ### Layout Notes

 New layouts were created for the element tiles on hubs, using `Frames`, `Text` and `Images` to achieve the design.
 Text is styled using the alexa-styles package.